California Consumer Privacy

 - Is the emergency contact or a designee of an SDG&E customer

-- Visited an SDG&E event and provided personal information
+- Visited an SDG&E facility or event and provided personal information

 - Provided personal information on an SDG&E website